-YKB was established in 1980 and is committed to raising awareness of the general public and furthering the education of health care professionals.
-YKB focuses on reproductive health services, including family planning, maternal-child health (MCH) care, adolescent health and the prevention of sexually transmitted infections (STIs) and HIV/AIDs.
-It has evolved from providing community health services to conducting research and providing technical assistance to national and international organizations.
-It serves as a consultant for the Ministry of Health and the National Family Planning Coordinating Board, and is a flagship for sexual reproductive health education in Indonesia.
-In 2003, YKB opened an informal junior high school in Indramayu, which is now recognized by the government, to provide at-risk girls with education.
-As high numbers of sex workers in Indonesia come from Indramayu, YKB got involved in trafficking prevention programs.
-From 2003 to 2011, YKB led the Child Sex Worker Prevention Program supported by an international donor.
-From 2005 on, YKB collaborated with international donors and organizations on the Indonesia Acts (Indonesia Anti Child Trafficking) Program implementing a community-based program to prevent child trafficking in Bongas sub district.
+YKB was established in 1980 and is committed to raising awareness of the general public and to education and training of health care professionals.
+YKB focuses on reproductive health services, including family planning, maternal-child health (MCH) care, adolescent sexual and reproductive health (ASRH) and the prevention of STIs and HIV/AIDS.
+It has evolved from providing community health services to conducting research and providing technical assistance to national and international organisations.
+It serves as a consultant to the Ministry of Health and the National Family Planning Coordinating Board, and is a flagship organisation for ASRH education in Indonesia.
+In 2003, YKB opened an informal junior high school in Indramayu District, which is now recognised by the government, to provide girls in resource poor settings with education.
+As high numbers of sex workers in Indonesia come from Indramayu, YKB became involved in trafficking prevention programmes.
+From 2003 to 2011, YKB led the Child Sex Worker Prevention Programme supported by an international donor.
+In 2005, YKB established a local arm in Bongas sub district (local knowledge and field presence) to implement a community based programme to prevent child trafficking in collaboration with Indonesia Anti Child Trafficking (IndoActs).

 Funded Since: 2015